-5 Ways You’re Using LED Flood Light Fixtures Wrong
+5 Ways You’re Using LED Flood Lights Wrong

 LED flood lights are broad-beamed lights with a variety of uses both residential and commercial.
 With a large range of lumen outputs available, flood lights are popular for security lighting, landscape lighting, and outdoor sports venues in addition to stage lighting for concerts and plays.
 However, a brighter, more energy-efficient light doesn’t guarantee maximum illumination.
 Whether you’re using flood lights for your home or business here are five ways you might be under-utilizing your flood lights and how to make them more effective.